ddalthorp/GenEst/README.md

 runGenEst()
 ```

-Download the User Guide from a link near the bottom of the "Help" page in the app or from...
+Download the User Guide from a link near the bottom of the "Help" page in the app or from https://pubs.usgs.gov/tm/7c19/tm7c19.pdf

 ### R command line: more functionality and flexibility
 ```